rococode/mofu/README.md

 # Notice #2

 I often get caught up with other projects (I tend to be doing a lot of things at once), so if this seems inactive, it's probably only *kinda* inactive.
-I very rarely drop a project entirely, and when I do it'll be absolutely clear that I've stopped working on it.
+I very rarely drop a project entirely, and when I do it'll be absolutely clear that I've stopped working on it, i.e. I'll probably say so.
 So even if mofu hasn't been updated in a while, expect it to be updated again at some point :) It may not be for a while, but the point is I'm *probably* (hopefully) not dead.

 ---